gurhantekoglu/gurhantekoglu/README.md

 I am a self-motivated and learning passionate person.
 Analytical thinking and developing others with his knowledge areas are the main strengths of me.
 I believes that every day, my should be more equipped than previous day.
 Continuous learning and sharing experience are the motivation boosters for me.

-I have been improving myself in the fields of based on enterprise architect and software development principles, layered software development with the understanding object-oriented programming, database management systems.
-I am disciplined, compatible with teamwork and attached ethical values.
+I develop software in suitable with enterprise architecture, adhering to universal software development principles.
+I work on object-oriented programming, database management and cybersecurity.
+I am innovative, disciplined, compatible with teamwork and committed to ethical values.

 <p align="left">
   <a target="_blank" href="https://www.linkedin.com/in/gurhantekoglu"><img src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white"></a>